gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-picking.md

 we can pass in to use our picking shader instead of the object's assigned shader.

-Let's call it, one to draw into the texture with ids and again to draw the scene to the canvas.
+Let's call it, once to draw into the texture with ids and again to draw the scene to the canvas.

 ```js